adevone/spring-android-codegen-demo/README.md

     }
 }
 ```
+Kotlin mobile codegen is production-ready.

 # Delivery
+Codegen can generate code during API specs CI.
+Generated code can be deployed into Maven or on Git with assigned version.
+Developers of backend and frontend can be notified about new version using messenger integration.
 Codegen is infrastructure component thus it can be reused between several projects.
 It can be deployed as Docker container and used in CI.
-Codegen can generate code during API specs CI.
-Generated code can be deployed into Maven or on Github with assigned version.
-Developers of backend and client can be notified about new version using messenger integration.

 # Backward compatibility
 There is the way to ensure backward compatibility of new versions of API.
 Language that used for writing of API specs is JSON so it's pretty easy to implement a script that will check that new version of API contains all fields and operations that present in previous version of API.
 This script can be run in CI so deploying of not backward compatible API can be prohibited.